21 May 2026

 Key change: scope of relevant remuneration rules narrowed to identified staff

-The central change is that certain restrictive remuneration rules, importantly including the 20% bonus cap, will no longer apply to all employees.
+The central change is that certain restrictive remuneration rules, including the 20% bonus cap, will no longer apply to all employees.
 The cap will only cover identified staff: those whose professional activities materially influence the risk profile of the financial institution.
 Employees who do not qualify as such – non-identified staff – will no longer be subject to the cap.

 For the definition of identified staff, the amendment generally aligns with section 92(3) CRD, covering: